MBT Program FAQs

 I am a prospective applicant.
 What do I need to submit in order to be considered for admission to a degree program?

 - Completed On-line Graduate Application

 - University Registrar-issued transcripts for all undergraduate work

 - University Registrar-issued transcripts for all post-baccalaureate work

-- Additional Program Requirements (GRE, personal statement, letters of recommendation and CV)After submitting the application you will be requested to submit PDF copies of the following application requirements online through our application system:
+- Additional Program Requirements (personal statement, letters of recommendation and CV)After submitting the application you will be requested to submit PDF copies of the following application requirements online through our application system: